 In qualifying for Euro 2016, the eight best third-placed teams from regular qualifying went into November playoffs (similar to the World Cup qualifying playoffs last November).

 For Euro 2020, the playoff teams will be plucked from the UEFA Nations League.
-The winners of the four groups in each League will go into the playoffs.
+The winners of the four groups in each League will by right go into the playoffs.
 However, 20 nations will have already booked a place in the finals via regular qualifying, and many of these are likely to be UEFA Nations League group winners too, so it will be the best-placed nation in each group that has not yet qualified who enters the playoffs.
 If every team in a group/league has qualified, then the next best performing team from that League, or the League below, will take part in the playoffs.

 Deep breath.
 We're nearly there....